 Underground Injection Control - The Underground Injection Control (UIC) program under the Safe Drinking Water Act (SDWA) will continue to conduct inspections of close endangering shallow injection wells.
 If any PCBs are identified at inspected facilities, any groundwater discharge is eliminated.

 Drinking Water - Data is collected and managed on public water supplies located in the Chesapeake Bay watershed.
 Data on exceedances of Maximum Contaminant Levels (MCLs) or drinking water standards is available.
 The MCL for PCB is 0.0005 milligram per liter (mg/L).
 Monitoring frequency for PCBs is dependent on the size of the public water supply.
-Monitoring is conducted post-treatment and detections of unregulated contaminants under the Unregulated Contaminant Monitoring Rule (UCMR) cycle 1, 2 and 3 from public water supplies are available.
-These unregulated contaminants are of health concerns and EPA needs to obtain their occurrence in order to decide if they should be regulated in the future.
+Monitoring is conducted post-treatment.
+Data on detections of unregulated contaminants under the Unregulated Contaminant Monitoring Rule (UCMR) cycle 1, 2 and 3 from public water supplies are available.
+These unregulated contaminants may be a health concern and EPA assesses their occurrence in order to decide if they should be regulated in the future.
 Cycle 1 and 2 were completed earlier and cycle 3 just began in January 2013 and monitoring is still ongoing.
 Determining the contaminants for Cycle 4 will begin in 2015 and data collection is estimated to begin in 2017.

 Groundwater Gaps